-In May 2004, Operation Smile International and the Operation Smile Ecuador Foundation, in collaboration with the Latin American Health Corporation and with the support of the Pan American Health Organization and the G4 Alliance, hosted the Second Symposium on Public Policies and Advocacy.
+In May 2004, Operation Smile International and the Operation Smile Ecuador Foundation, in collaboration with the Latin American Health Corporation and with the support of the Pan American Health Organization (PAHO) and the G4 Alliance, hosted the Second Symposium on Public Policies and Advocacy.
 Held in Quito, Ecuador, the symposium marked a milestone in advancing equitable access to SOTA care in Latin America's border regions.
-Bringing together policymakers, global health leaders, civil society representatives, and affected community members, and over 50 participants from the region.
-Participants shared how limited access to essential surgical and obstetric care affects their lives, emphasizing the urgent need for policies that address these gaps, transforming data on healthcare inequities through their lived experiences.
+The Symposium brought together more than 50 policymakers, global health leaders, civil society representatives, and affected community members from across the region.
+Participants shared how limited access to essential surgical and obstetric care affects their lives, emphasizing the urgent need for policies that address these gaps, transforming data on health inequities through their lived experiences.